warehouse-picking-automation-challenges/picknik/README.md

-	num_orders -how many products to pick from the order, 0 = all use_experience - whether to use cached planned (Lightning Database) or not saving_enabled - allow new plans to be saved to experience database show_database - whether to pause between motion plans and show all the saved paths (debug) debug - slower and more verbose
+	num_orders -how many products to pick from the order, 0 = all use_experience - whether to use cached planned (Lightning Database) or not saving_enabled - allow new plans to be saved to experience database debug - slower and more verbose

 ## Working Tests